-Choose a random bridge and create the following circumstances:
+Pick a random table with a random placed coaster and create the following circumstances:

 - Situation 1: Do not alter the environment (zero measurement).
-Let the test subject row normally. - Situation 2: Place a giant huge glass shopping window (height 20 meter x width 30 meter) between the boat and the bridge, close to the bridge. - Situation 3: Place a giant huge glass shopping window (height 20 meter x width 30 meter) between the boat and the bridge, close to the boat. - Situation 4: Place a giant huge glass shopping window (height 20 meter x width 30 meter) between the boat and the bridge, at any random position P.
+Let the test subject execute ordinary placing actions. - Situation 2: Place a giant huge glass shopping window (height 20 meter x width 30 meter) between the glass and the coaster, close to the glass (test subject). - Situation 3: Place a giant huge glass shopping window (height 20 meter x width 30 meter) between the glass and the coaster, close to the coaster. - Situation 4: Place a giant huge glass shopping window (height 20 meter x width 30 meter) between the glass and the coaster. at any random position P.